gnames/gnparser/README.md

 - Very easy to install, just placing executable somewhere in the PATH is sufficient.
 - Extracts all elements from a name, not only canonical forms.
-- Works with very complex scientific names, including hybrids.
+- Works with very complex scientific names, including hybrid formulas.
 - Includes gRPC server that can be used as if a native method call from C++, C#, Java, Python, Ruby, PHP, JavaScript, Objective C, Dart.
 - Use as a native library from Go projects.